stdlib-js/stdlib/docs/contributing/zen_of_stdlib.md

 ### Push complexity up the stack

-Avoid overloading lower level interfaces with complex interfaces and configuration.
+Avoid overloading lower-level interfaces with complex interfaces and configuration.
 As you move down the stack, interfaces should become simpler, more predictable, and have less configurable behavior.

 ### If it's hard to explain, it's a bad idea